lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

-You can immediately detect if the FPGA is programmed by looking at the `DONE` status bit in the JTAG instruction register.
+You can immediately detect if the FPGA is programmed by looking at the **DONE** status LED on the board close to **PROG** push-button placed on the left-side of the JA PMOD connector.

+Alternatively you can query the `DONE` status bit in the JTAG instruction register.
 Verify if the FPGA is already programmed using:

 ```
 puts [get_property REGISTER.IR.BIT5_DONE [current_hw_device]]
 ```

 <br />

 Try to understand the meaning of the following Tcl commands: